 The Direct Method: Lemons Only

 - Remove seeds: Cut your lemons in half and remove the seeds.
-Otherwise, when you squeeze them, the seeds will pop out into your shower.
+Otherwise, the seeds will end up in your shower enclosure or down the drain.

 - Apply the juice: Rub a lemon half against your doors.

-- Wait: Once the surface is sufficiently wet, let the juice sit for 15 minutes to half an hour.
+- Wait: Once you have covered the surface, leave the juice for 15 minutes to half an hour to give it time to work.

-- Scrub: Once the wait is over, scrub at your doors with a standard sponge.
+- Scrub: Once enough time has passed, rub your doors with a standard sponge.

-- Rinse and dry: Rinse off the lemon juice and dry the surface, polishing if needed.
+- Rinse and dry: Rinse off the lemon juice and dry the surface, polishing it if you like.

-If you don’t want to get messy, this method may be preferable for you:
+If you don’t want to get messy, this method is far more user-friendly:

 - Juice: Squeeze a few lemons into a clean spray bottle.